oddlama/autokernel/README.md

 You may use it for any combination of the above, There is no need to use it as a build system if you only want to detect options for your device.

-To get started right away, please check out the [Quick start guide](https://autokernel.oddlama.org/en/latest/quick-start-guide.html).

-Otherwise, have a look at the [Introduction](https://autokernel.oddlama.org/en/latest/introduction.html) section in the documentation, which explains more about what this tool is designed for, and how it works.
+Please have a look at the [Introduction](https://autokernel.oddlama.org/en/latest/introduction.html) section from the documentation, which explains more about what this tool is designed for, and how it works.

 <!--SCREENCASTS HERE TODO -->